au-research/raido/doc/technology-stack.md

 * Shell scripts
   * for booting up EC2 instances,
   * `codebuild` definitions
-* Scala
-  * load testing
-  * doesn't exist yet, will use Gatling
 * Javascript
   * little bits of glue, like in NPM scripts, etc.